LTH3ar/traitorAIZEN-novels-updater/README.md

 step 1:

-run 's1-get-novels-list-from-website.py', run this file once is enough, this python file get a list of novels from http://www.vn-meido.com/k1/index.php?topic=6646.msg38869#msg38869 and save it to 'novel_url_list.json' and before run this file MAKE SURE TO DELETE the old 'novel_url_list.json' because I haven't add an update function yet.
+run 's1-get-novels-list-from-website.py', this python file get a list of novels from http://www.vn-meido.com/k1/index.php?topic=6646.msg38869#msg38869 and save it to 'novel_url_list.json'.